 - Oil Varoma trays to prevent sticking.

-- Place 1 tsp of filling onto wonton wrappers.
+- Place 1 teaspoon of filling onto wonton wrappers.
 Brush edges of wrapper with water (finger dipped in water works well!) and fold wrapper over in half.
 Press edges firmly to join and place onto Varoma tray.

 - Pour boiling water into TM bowl and place assembled Varoma onto TM lid and steam 17 mins / Varoma / speed 2.